pitt-cdm/2019spring/schedule.md

 * in MS Edge: https://docs.microsoft.com/en-us/microsoft-edge/f12-devtools-guide
 * in Chrome: etc

+NOTES FOR NEXT YEAR: Change title of lesson-13 to be about reflecting on the first half of the semester, setting goals for the second half, as part of the collaborative unit: what skills did you come here to learn that aren't on the syllabus? what project might require you to use those skills?

-NOTES FOR NEXT YEAR: Start internetingishard tutorial for hw after this first web day, introduce browser inspection more fully in the second web day, and model the multimodal analysis; then do the multimodal analysis as homework after the second web day in prep for developing criteria in the third web day. then workshop on the fourth web day.
+Shuffle a lot of this schedule.
+Start internetingishard tutorial for hw after this first web day, introduce browser inspection more fully in the second web day, and model the multimodal analysis; then do the multimodal analysis as homework after the second web day in prep for developing criteria in the third web day. then workshop on the fourth web day.

 -->
 For next time: